 by David Goshen (Kiryat Ono)

 [Editor’s note of 1 December 2012: The letter below refers to the revised Yad Vashem exhibit of recent years, rather than the long-time exhibit removed.
-Cf. the final point made in my own June 2009 letter to Yad Vashem.]
+Cf. the final point made in DH editor’s June 2009 letter to Yad Vashem.]

 The following letter was recently sent by me to the editor of the Jerusalem Post.
 It had one main object, namely to point out that a major portion of the responsibility for the murder of the Jews of Lithuania lies on the shoulders of the local Lithuanian population and to persuade the Yad Vashem Holocaust Museum that the description “killed by the Nazis with the assistance of their local allies” does not by far describe what really took place in Lithuania in the Holocaust.
 A much abridged version of the letter was published on 30 November 2011.